 Best Time to Visit Chennai

 Winter is the best time to visit the wonderful city since the weather is more pleasant allowing travelers to move around during the day without worrying about the sun.
 The temperature ranges from 22 to 31 degrees C during the winter months of November to February.
-Summers (March to June) can be relatively hotter with temperature ranging from 26 to 38 degrees C. Rains can be harsh in due to the proximity to the sea.
+Summers (March to June) can be relatively hotter with temperatures ranging from 26 to 38 degrees C. Rains can be harsh due to the proximity to the sea.

 Before the arrival of the British in 1639, Armenian and Portuguese traders were living in the San Thome area of what is now present-day Chennai.
 On arrival, the British built a fort and factory in a fishing village called Madraspatnam.
 Madras was a shortened name of this village.
 By 1801, the English had started controlling most of South India with Madras as their administrative and commercial capital.
 The name of the city was changed to Chennai in 1996.